The spinal column surrounds and protects your spinal cord, the main

 osteoporosis-related fractures or injury, muscular dystrophy, Paget’s

-disease, spina bifuda, polio, Marfan syndrome and Prader-Will disease.
+disease, spina bifida, polio, Marfan syndrome and Prader-Willi disease.

 Some cancer treatments such as chemotherapy and radiation treatment can

 weaken vertebrae and make them more prone to compression fractures.